benni-dev-ux/Raspi_RFID_player/README.md

 ## Running the script on startup

-To run the reader when the py is started, add id to .bashrc
+To run the reader when the py is started, add it to .bashrc

-Edit .bashrc
+Edit .bashrc with nano

     sudo nano /home/pi/.bashrc

-Add at the end of the file add:
+At the end of the file add:

     echo Running at boot
     sudo python3 /home/pi/Raspi_RFID_player/reader.py

-See [link](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/) for mor detailed insruction
+See [link](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/) for more detailed instruction

 ## Adding Button Controls